 Planned Significant Changes: We are currently working on developing three different projects that require the inclusion of project-based vouchers to obtain the necessary financial investments to successfully complete them.
 The first is a partnership with Tulare Mental Health Service Act Housing Inc. (TMHSA) to develop a new housing project that will provide housing and on-site mental health services to fifteen individuals.
 TMHSA is leveraging funding in order to develop this new project; in order for the project to be financially attainable and retain the necessary funding for the development; it was requested to utilize our ability to project based each unit.
 The completion of this project will meet a great demand within our community and will allows us to effectively leverage various public funds and private investment.
 Therefore, we are proposing to project based all fifteen of the units.
-We anticipate that project will be completed during the latter part of this fiscal year (2020-2021).
+We anticipate that project will be completed during the latter part of this fiscal year (2021-2022).

-There are also two partnerships that are working on putting together two separate applications for Tax Credits during the 2020-2021 Fiscal Year.
-The partnerships are looking to develop a new 66-unit Myrtle Ave.
-Senior Apartments in the City of Visalia and new 80-unit multifamily development project.
-The partnerships are looking at placing project-based vouchers throughout the entire projects (66 units and 80 units).
-The partnerships believe that the allocation of project-based vouchers throughout the proposed projects are the only feasible way that the projects will be awarded Tax Credits and meet the necessary financial guarantees to develop the two projects.
+There is also a partnership that is working on putting together a Tax Credits project during the 2021-2022 Fiscal Year.
+The partnership is looking to develop a new 66-unit Myrtle Ave.
+Senior Apartments in the City of Visalia.
+The partnership is looking at placing project-based vouchers throughout the entire projects (66 units).
+The partnership believes that the allocation of project-based vouchers throughout the proposed project is the only feasible way that the project will be awarded Tax Credits and meet the necessary financial guarantees to develop the project.
 If awarded we anticipate to begin construction for the Myrtle Ave.
-Senior Apartments within the upcoming fiscal year (2020-2021).
+Senior Apartments within the upcoming fiscal year (2021-2022).